ROCm/rocprofiler-systems/docs/how-to/performing-causal-profiling.rst

 .. note::

   #.
-Omnitrace supports a "function" mode which does not require debug info.
+ROCm Systems Profiler supports a "function" mode which does not require debug info.
   #.
-Omnitrace supports selecting an entire range of instruction pointers for a function instead
+ROCm Systems Profiler supports selecting an entire range of instruction pointers for a function instead
      of an instruction pointer for one line.
 In large code bases, "function" mode can resolve in fewer iterations.
 After a target function is identified, you can switch to line mode and limit the function scope to the target function.
   #.
-Omnitrace supports randomly sampling from subsets, e.g. { 0, 0, 5, 10 }
+ROCm Systems Profiler supports randomly sampling from subsets, e.g. { 0, 0, 5, 10 }
      where 0% is randomly selected 50% of time and 5% and 10% are randomly selected 25% of the time.
   #.
-Omnitrace and COZ have the same definition for binary scope, which is the binaries
+ROCm Systems Profiler and COZ have the same definition for binary scope, which is the binaries
      loaded at runtime (the executable and linked libraries).
   #.
-Omnitrace "source scope" supports both ``<file>`` and ``<file>:<line>`` formats
+ROCm Systems Profiler "source scope" supports both ``<file>`` and ``<file>:<line>`` formats
      in contrast to the COZ "source scope" which requires ``<file>:<line>`` format.
   #.
-Omnitrace supports a "function" scope which narrows the function and lines
+ROCm Systems Profiler supports a "function" scope which narrows the function and lines
      which are eligible for causal experiments to those within the matching functions.
   #.
-Omnitrace supports a second filter on scopes for removing binary/source/function
+ROCm Systems Profiler supports a second filter on scopes for removing binary/source/function
      caught by an inclusive match.
 For example ``BINARY_SCOPE=.*`` and ``BINARY_EXCLUDE=libmpi.*`` initially includes all binaries but exclude regex removes MPI libraries.
   #.
-In Omnitrace, the Linux Perf backend is preferred over use libunwind.
+In ROCm Systems Profiler, the Linux Perf backend is preferred over use libunwind.
 However,
      Linux Perf usage can be restricted for security reasons.
-     Omnitrace falls back to using a second POSIX timer and libunwind if Linux Perf is not available.
+     ROCm Systems Profiler falls back to using a second POSIX timer and libunwind if Linux Perf is not available.